Ice-and-Rock/TradesMin/Notes&Learning.md

 ## OK, now the hard part...
 ### Integrate the SupaBase Backend...
+Notes:
+- initially hold the URL and key in each component to simplify things
+-

-# Create a new database and table called 'projects'
+# Create a new database and table called 'projects' ✅
 Columns:
 - id
 - project_name
 - body